 Most hens start laying at 18 to 20 weeks of age, and then continue until they go into their first moult.
-Commercial breeds like ISA Brown will lay an average of 6 eggs a week, heritage breeds laying usually 3 or 4 weekly.
+Commercial breeds like HyLine or ISA Brown will lay an average of 6 eggs a week, heritage breeds laying usually 3 or 4 weekly.

 Under natural lighting, chickens will often go into a moult cycle as day length decreases.
 This provides a natural break from egg laying when they can regain lost weight and renew their feathers.
 You can usually tell the moult from illness by your chicken’s gain in weight and the regular pattern of feather loss going from head, neck, body, to wings.
 It is possible to manipulate the timing of the moult using artificial lighting.

 Broody hens are those who have started sitting on eggs instead of laying more.
-Many heritage breeds are more prone to do this, perhaps with the exception of Australia’s own Australorp (pictured above with an ISA Brown).
+Many heritage breeds are more prone to do this, perhaps with the exception of Australia’s own Australorp (pictured above with a HyLine or ISA Brown).
 To reduce broodiness, pick up eggs every day or reduce access to nesting areas.
 If your chicken becomes broody, make sure she is in a comfortable place and looking after her health until she finishes.

 How Long do Chickens Live?